Ellis-Robinson/ThePlantBase/README.md

 __Bug:__ Events page sections too big for mobile screens, when made smaller the text was too long for container
 <br>
 __Fix:__ Used span in text to hide selected sentences at lower screen sizes

+#### Supported screens ad browsers

+I have tested the page for compatability on firefox, google chrome and microsoft edge, as well as using the developer tools to check it accross a varity of different phone and tablet screen sizes.

 ## __8. credits__